What is the Edenred-Ipsos barometer

 In addition, we wanted to know how German employees evaluate the digitization at the workplace.
 The result: they are open to it and the corresponding impact.

 Almost half (47 per cent) of the interviewees indicate that self-employment is improved.
 45 percent believe that collaboration between the teams within a company is profitable, closely followed by the quality of life at work (43 percent).

-From the results, however, we can also see that many employees have not yet had any influence - neither positive nor negative.
-Only for 16 percent of the survey participants does the progressive digitization have a negative impact on their professional life.
+However, we can also read from the results that many employees still have no influence - neither positive nor negative.
+Only for 16 percent of respondents, the progressive digitization has a negative impact on their professional lives.